jonkavana/Programming-and-Scripting-EOY-Project/README.md

         Section B) Expected Output:
                 4) Research from the information about Fishers dataset are to be commited to the READ.md file - completed.
-                        4.1) This file in its entirety will need to be added into the read.md file. - completed
+                        4.1) This file in its entirety will need to be added into the read.md file, upon completion of project and before communicating the git hub repository url. - completed
                 5) Download the data - completed
                         5.1) Add it to the repository - completed 5.1.1) Reference to Section A - 1). - completed